I have been considering the strong language used in the word of God. Devote yourself, to…

 What are the things I am devoted to in my daily routine?

-Where are the priorities, when time is a highly prized commodity.
+Where are the priorities?
+Especially when time is a highly prized commodity.
 What makes you chose the routine of your day?
 This is your life, are you choosing the better way?
 If something is your gift, what makes you loose your devotion to it?

 The piano unplayed.
 The instruction that would make his life clear unsaid.
 The hospitality gift unused.
 The prayer unspoken.
 The compliment withheld.
 The coaching neglected.
 The teaching too costly.
 The sharing of your resource somehow unappealing.
 The priority to understand God’s heart evaporated.
 The fullness of a devoted life forgotten.